-- Conservative, loose-fitting, burgundy scrubs or uniforms that are clean and wrinkle-free.
+- Conservative, loose-fitting, black or burgundy scrubs or uniforms that are clean and wrinkle-free.
 Students are encouraged to use the program patch for color matching.
-The program patch is to be neatly affixed to the left breast pocket area of all scrub tops and lab jackets. - Students may wear a short white or burgundy lab coat over their scrubs if desired that displays the program patch appropriately. - Students may wear white, black, or gray long- or short-sleeved undershirts under their scrubs if desired. - Undergarments should be appropriate and discreet. - Closed-toe, comfortable white shoes should be worn and laces must be clean. - Program and clinical agency student ID badge(s) must be visible at all times and worn above the waist (except by unit policy). - Make-up should be minimal. - Gum chewing is not permitted in any patient-care areas. - Fingernails should be short and clean.
+The program patch is to be neatly affixed to the left breast pocket area of all scrub tops and lab jackets. - Students may wear a short black or burgundy lab coat over their scrubs if desired that displays the program patch appropriately. - Students may wear white, black, or gray long- or short-sleeved undershirts under their scrubs if desired. - Undergarments should be appropriate and discreet. - Closed-toe, comfortable white shoes should be worn and laces must be clean. - Program and clinical agency student ID badge(s) must be visible at all times and worn above the waist (except by unit policy). - Make-up should be minimal. - Gum chewing is not permitted in any patient-care areas. - Fingernails should be short and clean.
 Light colored nail polish is permissible; no chipped nail polish, no nail extenders are allowed, including artificial nails, shellac coatings, gel nails, or acrylics. - Perfume and after-shave lotion may be an allergen or offensive to patients and should not be worn. - Jewelry: A watch with a second hand is required.
 Wedding bands and engagement rings only are accepted.
 Jewelry should be modest and safe if worn.
-Earrings should be small and inconspicuous; one per ear and no dangles.
-Gauge piercings/plugs or gauged earlobe openings are NOT permitted.
+Earrings should be small and inconspicuous;

+one per ear and no dangles.
+Students with gauge piercings must wear neutral color plugs.
 In certain clinical settings, no jewelry is permitted.

 - Body Piercing: No visible body piercings/jewelry are permitted in clinical settings (except as noted for ears). - Any tattoos that may be considered offensive (i.e to include profanity, nudity, racial or sexual comments) MUST be covered in the clinical setting.
 No facial tattoos of any kind are allowed unless hidden in such an area as behind the ear. - Hair must be off the collar and pinned back in a neat, attractive style.
 Beards and mustaches, if worn, must be well groomed, neatly trimmed, and of reasonable length (no longer than 1/2").
 Hair should be an appropriate professional style, length, and color.
 Inconspicuous hair ornaments are acceptable. - Students are expected to be neat, clean, and free of body odor and cigarette smoke. - Exceptions may be determined in clinical sites as deemed appropriate by course faculty (i.e. observations).
+In all instances, students must comply with the requirements of the clinical agencies to which they are assigned.